Update on Tobia's profile

 Remarks from the Kumatoo Editorial Committee

-Presenting Tobias Lugoloobi's work and concept is part of our goals as we believe that all interesting projects must be released to the general public in hope to catch the attention of those who can help inventors, especially financially.
+Presenting Tobias Lugoloobi's works and concepts is part of our goals as we believe that all interesting projects must be released to the general public in hope to catch the attention of those who can help inventors, especially financially.
 Futuristic projects developed by Africans have as much value as those developed by other nationalities.

-The only problem faced by African inventors/researchers is lack of financial support.
-Tobias' work heralds a new era of African ingenuity which is unfolding and he needs to be encouraged.
-His concept is worth billions of dollars if we consider the sums that space agencies in industrialized countries put up to develop and test such prototypes which are most of the time kept secret.
+The main problem faced by African inventors / researchers is lack of financial support.
+Tobias' works herald a new era of African ingenuity which is unfolding and he needs to be encouraged.
+His concepts are worth billions of dollars if we consider the amount of cash spent by industrialized nations to acquire and develop new technologies which are most of the time kept secret.

-The gravity control concept is of course not peculiar to Tobias Lugoloobi.
-He is, however, one of those rare African inventors who is devoting his life to it.
+The gravity control concept is not the invention of Tobias Lugoloobi.
+He is, however, one of those rare African inventors who is devoting his life to it, and much more.

 To find out more about the antigravity (gravity control) concept, one good site to visit is www.gravitycontrol.org